Skip to content

 def calculate_tgi(optical: xr.Dataset) -> xr.DataArray:

-"""Calculate TGI (Triangular Greenness Index) from an xarray Dataset containing spectral bands.
+"""Calculate TGI (Triangular Greenness Index) from spectral bands.

 Args: